scatrin/sep-22-developers/githubteacher-tampa.md

 # Tampa, Fl

 ### Places to Visit
 - The Sponge Docks, to get sponges and other souvenirs
+- Fort DeSoto for camping

 ### Places to Eat
 - Dunedin Brewery for :beer: